mbwong/mbwong.github.com/_posts/2013-12-07-the-examined-life.md

 -----------------------

 Yes, there are still big, hard, painful life decisions to be made.
-But after I began to listen to myself, I began to have a better idea of what matters, and with that knowledge, those decisions became a little less daunting.
+But after I began to listen to myself, I slowly gained a better idea of what mattered to me.
+And with that knowledge, big decisions became a little less daunting.
 Once I came to be at peace with the fact I didn't actually want to be a businessman, my decision to switch careers came pretty easily.
 Once I had a better sense of who I want my friends to be, putting myself out there to be judged became easier.
 Certitude comes with self-knowledge.

 Steve Jobs said, "Remembering that I'll be dead soon is the most important tool I've ever encountered to help me make the big choices in life.
 Because almost everything -- all external expectations, all pride, all fear of   or failure -- these things just fall away in the face of death, leaving only what is truly important."
 In the same spirit, I just try to focus on the things that actually matter to me -- to love and to be a light unto the world as best as I can be.
 I trust, as Steve Jobs did, that the dots will connect, somehow, someday.